Raven Halfmoon: Select artworks

 Though most of Raven's artwork has reflected her culture, this artwork has reflected more modernized pieces of still a part of bringing in her cultural practice of the type of pottery artwork they use though this artwork has reflected more modern use.
 Within the same technique that she used to create her giant piece sculptures of the culture, she used clay to stack up her pieces so they could be fired all at once, though still holding a tribute of making giant pieces of work.
 The design of the sculpture is dark black stoneware, while red glaze was used on the top of it making the idea of lipstick and the height 30.
 5 x 35.6 x 66 cm.
-The work currently resides in Kourri + Corrao Gallery in New mexico.
+The work currently resides in Kourri + Corrao Gallery in New Mexico.

+Sun Twins, 2023

+Artist was born on 1991 in Oklahoma City and lives in Norman, OK.
+"Sun Twins" is a sculpture of two sisters side by side.
+She used clay to create this piece.
+Her artwork shows the strong feminisms.
+She also uses stoneware, glaze.
+The size of this sculpture is 77 x 49 x 28 in 195.6 x 124.5 x 71.1 cm.